Obsessive Personality vs. Addictive Personality

 These three areas of the brain have cells that are affected by serotonin.
 It is widely accepted and believed that medicines that raise the level of serotonin available to transmit messages may change the level of activity in these areas.

-So now that you have this information presented, don’t messed up the difference between obsession and addiction!
+So now that you have this information presented, don’t mess up the difference between obsession and addiction!